nickmiller-iit/csl/README.md

 csl
 ===

+CSL style sheets for publications.

-CSL style shhets for pubs.
+CSL style sheets to format citations and references for various journals.